 Economic models are also important to the study of economics.
 They are closely related to theories and can be mathematical, scientific, or even visual (think of a small model car – while it doesn’t work, it shows a smaller and simpler version of reality).
 The purpose of a model is to illustrate complex relationships and processes using a simple framework.
 Economics relies very much on mathematical models and graphical images to estimate the effects of changes in supply and demand, government policies, and change in international relations for example.
 Models are powerful tools that enable us to predict outcomes and to make choices based on such outcomes.

 A model that is covered in the textbook is the circular flow diagram used to describe how an economy works between households and firms (Figure 1).
 You can see the flow of resources from one entity to the other, and the flow of goods and services.
 It’s possible to build on this diagram to include wastes and environmental effects, as well, and even energy uses and losses and leaks from the system.

-The circular flow diagram below is model about how economies work.
-Have you hear that term, “money makes the world go round?”
+The circular flow diagram below is a model of how economies work.
+Have you hear the term, “money makes the world go round?”
 Well, this is kind of the same idea.
-Money flows one direction (clockwise in the diagram), and stuff, which could be products, labour, and inputs for example, flows in the other direction (counter clockwise).
+Money flows in one direction (clockwise in the diagram), and stuff, which could be products, labour, and inputs, for example, flows in the other direction (counter-clockwise).